netanelc305/picoCTF-2019/Forensics/pastaAAA/README.md

 ![](ctf.png)

-after looking for some Steganography online tools I found this one, after changing the bits in the hidden image we get the hidden image with the flag
+after looking for some Steganography online tools I found [this one].
+Changing the bits in the image and we get the hidden image with the flag

 ![](pasta1.png)